joafz/GC/README.md

 ![max](https://user-images.githubusercontent.com/39883704/49530890-2207a580-f887-11e8-8f31-c441a30a1561.png)

 <h2>AutoCompleteTextView</h2>
-The user can search and choose their preferred institution.
+The users can also use the search option in order to find their preferred institution.

 ![search](https://user-images.githubusercontent.com/39883704/49530177-b113be00-f885-11e8-822a-7b24c3305f69.png)